 An alternative to the service discovery request is to establish a connection to a well-known service ID, "PPDT SERVICES".
-Target support for this service is optional, but if implemented consists of a unidirectional queue to transfer service ID information to the initiator in stream mode.
-The initiator may receive service ID information by signaling transport flow ORBs whose direction bit is one and whose queue field specifies the queue identified in the connection response.
-When all available service ID information has been transferred to the initiator, the target shall set the end_of message bit to one in the completion status for the transport flow ORB that completed the transfer.
-Either the initiator or the target may initiate queue shutdown.
+Support for this service is optional, but if implemented consists of a unidirectional queue to transfer service ID information to the requester in stream mode.
+An initiator may receive service ID information by signaling transport flow ORBs whose direction bit is one and whose queue field specifies the queue identified in the connection response.
+When all available service ID information has been transferred to the initiator, the target shall set the end\of\message bit to one in the status block for the transport flow ORB that completed the transfer.
+An initiator that provides service ID information to a target shall signal transport flow ORBs whose direction bit is zero and whose queue field specifies the queue identified in the target's connection request.
+When all available service ID information has been made available to the target, the initiator shall set the end\of\message bit to one in the last transport flow ORB.
+Once all service ID information has been transferred, either the initiator or the target may initiate queue shutdown.

-The service ID information shall consist of quadlet-aligned SERVICE_ID parameters in the format specified by Figure 14.
-There is no requirement that all implemented services be described by the parameters and their order is unspecified.
+The service ID information shall consist of quadlet-aligned SERVICE\ID parameters in the format specified by Figure 14.
+There is no requirement for all implemented services to be described by the parameters, whose order is unspecified.